 The order in which the constraints are evaluated is not defined, so be careful not to rely on the order or to define multiple constraints that conflict with each other.

-NULL constraints for a single column using either a
+NULL integrity constraints for a single column can, in practice, be written in two forms: using the

 NULL constraint or a